dirtycache/API_Sec_Lab/module2.md

 Creation/Modification of Automated Actions
 ![Automated Actions Creation/Modification](media/automated-action-2.jpg)

-- You can set up automated actions in the Akamai API Security platform will perform when alerts matching your very specific conditions are triggered
+- You can set up automated actions in the Akamai API Security platform will perform when alerts matching specific conditions are triggered
 - In this case we are looking at opening a Jira ticket in the company's *API* Jira project
 - The automated actions currently supported are:
     - Add a label - you can add labels to alerts, that downstream systems could use